-This will help you reduce lead generation challenges and meet your growth goals in an increasingly crowded market.
+This will help you reduce senior care lead generation challenges and meet your growth goals in an increasingly crowded market.

 Neither digital advertising nor expensive, non-exclusive leads from third-party aggregators will generate the numbers of qualified prospects you need to reach your occupancy goals.